antrea-io/antrea/docs/ovs-pipeline.md

 ### CnpEgressRuleTables (45-49)

-For these tables, you will need to keep mind the CNP [specification](#antrea-network-policy-crd-implementation) that we are using.
+For these tables, you will need to keep in mind the CNP [specification](#antrea-network-policy-crd-implementation) that we are using.

 These tables are used to implement the egress rules across all ClusterNetworkPolicies.